 Have you had your heart checked recently?
 Heart disease is sometimes referred to as a “silent killer.”
 It earns this grim reputation because it’s easy to ignore the signs of a problem until there’s permanent damage, or worse.
-By understanding the signs of potential trouble, you can head off heart problems at the pass and potentially save your own life, or that of a loved one by getting your heart checked out.
+By understanding the signs of potential trouble, you can head off heart problems in the past and potentially save your own life, or that of a loved one by getting your heart checked out.

 Your Overall Health

 If you are age 60 or older, are even slightly overweight, or are diabetic, regular heart checkups should be routine.
-Age, excess weight, and systemic malfunction can put serious strain on your heart.
+Age, excess weight, and systemic malfunction can put a serious strain on your heart.
 Regular checkups can help pinpoint any problems early, so your doctor can help you decide upon an appropriate course of treatment.
 This means attending those yearly check-ups and getting questions answered when you have them.
 There is no reason to be doubting aspects of your health that you are not bringing up with a doctor.

 We have all heard of the importance of acknowledging chest pain in our bodies.
-If you’re experiencing chest pain, tightness, or pressure, or experience shortness of breath not associated with vigorous exercise, it may be time to schedule an appointment with your cardiologist to get your heart checked out.
+If you’re experiencing chest pain, tightness, pressure, or experiencing shortness of breath not associated with vigorous exercise, it may be time to schedule an appointment with your cardiologist to get your heart checked out.
 Tingling, pressure, nausea, cold sweats, and chest pain may be signs of a heart attack.
-If you experience those symptoms, don’t hesitate; call for medical help immediately.
+If you experience those symptoms, don’t hesitate; to call for medical help immediately.
 There is never any reason to delay when the symptoms line up with the feeling of a heart attack.

 Pain Below the Chest

-Feeling tired all the time, run down, dragging, waking up feeling as if you haven’t had enough sleep even though you slept for a full eight hours, or a nagging feeling of depression or dread may be signs of a heart problem.
+Feeling tired all the time, run-down, dragging, waking up feeling as if you haven’t had enough sleep even though you slept for a full eight hours, or a nagging feeling of depression or dread may be signs of a heart problem.
 If your heart isn’t working correctly, it may not be circulating oxygen-rich blood to all the areas of the body.
 If your body isn’t getting the oxygen and nutrients it needs, it will let you know.
 Listen to your body and get checked.
 Feelings of fatigue can creep up when you least expect it.

 Swollen Feet and Ankles

 If your heart is unable to efficiently deliver blood to the body, it’s also unable to keep the blood flowing correctly through the veins.
 Blood can pool in the extremities, resulting in fluid retention and swelling.
 This can be a very noticeable sign of something else going on in the body.
 You may not think to get your heart checked at first.
 However, if your hands or feet are swelling, especially if you’re having accompanying pain, see your doctor.
-Call today to discuss your symptoms and to begin building your treatment plan.
-You only get one heart.
-Take care of it.